dineshcorp/linuxdocs/Enable Root SSH Login on Ubuntu 20.md

-# Enable Root SSH Login on Ubuntu 20
+# Enable Root SSH Login On Ubuntu 20

 This guide explains how to enable root SSH login on Ubuntu 20 by editing the SSH configuration file, setting a root password, and restarting the SSH service.